-Hyundai Motor Group’s luxury brand Genesis unveiled the electric version of the G80 at the Shanghai Auto Show as the ‘Genesis Electrified G80’.
-The first Genesis electric car is now on sale in South Korea.
+Hyundai Motor Group’s luxury brand Genesis unveiled the electric version of the G80 at the 2021 Shanghai Auto Show as the ‘Genesis Electrified G80’.
+The first Genesis electric car is now on sale in South Korea and will be sequentially launched worldwide this year.

-Nearly two months after its world premiere in Shanghai, the Genesis G80 EV celebrated its domestic debut at the 2021 Seoul Smart Mobility Expo on 10 June, and was released in the local market on the 7th of July.
+Nearly two months after its world premiere in Shanghai, the Genesis G80 EV celebrated its domestic debut at the 2021 Seoul Smart Mobility Expo on 10 June 2021 and was released in the local market on 7 July 2021.

 Highlights of the Genesis electric car

-- The Electrified G80 is Genesis’ first electric car.
+- The Genesis Electrified G80 is the brand’ first electric car.
 It embodies the ‘Athletic Elegance’ and ‘Beauty of White Space’ design concepts in the exterior and interior.

-- Based on the NEDC system, the estimated maximum range per charge is 500+ km.
-At a 350kW rapid charging station, the battery charges from 10% to 80% in 22 minutes.
+- Based on the liberal South Korean test cycle, the maximum range per charge is 427 km (265 mi).
+At a 350 kW rapid charging station, the battery charges from 10% to 80% in 22 minutes.

 - The Electrified G80 comes exclusively in All-Wheel Drive.
 The two motors deliver 272 kW and 700 Nm torque.
 The sedan accelerates from 0 to 60 mph in 4.9 seconds in Sports mode.